hujhax/austin-improv-wiki/Festivals/The 47-Hour Improv Marathon.md

+---
+description: "Be the eighth annual Hideout Improv Marathon."
+---
 **The 47-Hour Improv Marathon** was be the eighth annual [[Festivals/Hideout Improv Marathon|Hideout Improv Marathon]].
 It took place from June 17-19, 2016.

 ## Core Players